ECTS

 Faculty of Science

-This course is designed to deepen in small groups the fundamental molecular and cellular processes seen in the BMC2 and BMC3 courses by approaching them through more concrete notions.
-The lessons will be based on real data (experimental results, scientific articles) to simply explain the main scientific approaches and to learn how to analyze and interpret the results (Example 1: show an interaction in cellulo by expression of tagged proteins in cell lines followed by immunoprecipitation and western-blot.
+This course aims to explore in greater depth, in small groups through tutorials and practical sessions, the fundamental molecular and cellular processes covered in the BMC2 and BMC3 courses, approaching them through more concrete concepts.
+The lessons will be based on real data (experimental results, scientific articles) to explain the main scientific approaches in simple terms and teach students how to analyze and interpret results (Example 1: showing an in cellulo interaction by expressing labeled proteins in cell lines followed by immunoprecipitation and western blot.
 Example 2: principle of immunofluorescence, intracellular distribution of an antigen.
-Example 3: transcription and translation in vitro and study of interaction by GST-pull down).
-The practical exercises will illustrate some of these basic approaches: cell culture, construction of expression vectors, transfection, immunolabeling, fluorescence microscopy.
+Example 3: in vitro transcription and translation and interaction study by GST pull-down).
+Practical work will illustrate some of these basic approaches: cell culture, construction of expression vectors, transfection, immunolabeling, fluorescence microscopy.

 Metabolic biochemistry